WalletWasabi/WasabiDoc/docs/using-wasabi/Daemon.md

+---
+{
+  "title": "Headless Wasabi Daemon",
+  "description": "A guide on how to use the light weight headless Wasabi daemon to mix your coins."
+}
+---

 # Headless Wasabi Daemon
 The default of how to interact with your Wasabi wallet is the graphical user interface.
 There is also a headless daemon where you do not run a resource intensive GUI, but only the command line interface.